mgd1984/mgd1984/README.md

 # Hello 👋 👋 👋 👋

 ## About Me
 Passion for building products and businesses, with a background in Entrepreneurship and Data Science.
-Ivey HBA and University of Toronto SCS grad and currently run Overview Analytics.
+Ivey HBA and University of Toronto SCS grad and currently run Millhaus Technology Services.

 ## Professional Journey
 - Owner/Operator at Overview Analytics